 Veterans’ family members who already receive health care coverage — through their employers, TRICARE or certain VA programs — do not need to take additional steps to meet the health care law coverage standards.
 Veterans’ family members who do not have coverage that meets the health care law’s standard should consider their options through the Health Insurance Marketplace.
 They may get lower costs on monthly premiums or out-of-pocket costs or be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
-Starting October 1, they can submit an application for health care coverage through the Marketplace and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.

 You do not have to pay a fee if you have coverage that meets a minimum standard (called “minimum essential coverage”).
-If you have access to affordable coverage but remain uninsured starting in 2014, you may have to pay a fee when filing your taxes.
+If you have access to affordable coverage but remain uninsured, you may have to pay a fee when filing your taxes.

 Exemptions from the fee will be granted under certain circumstances.
 For more information on exemptions, visit www.healthcare.gov.